 Full, detailed solutions of each learning homework

 On coursesite: These are teaching solutions, going into details of the particular problem, with additional information and explanations.
-You should really read them, even if you happen to not have done the corresponding homework.
+You should always look at them, even if you happen to not have done the corresponding homework.

 Quizzes